froohoo/poly2BB/README.md

 LabelMe annotations are stored as XML as an annotation element.
 I believe the intent is for LabelMe to enable multi-user functionaity for image annotation and thus each annotation element represents a the annotations created by a each user.
 Within the annotation element the tags are:

- - filename       name image file associated with this annotation
+ - filename:       name image file associated with this annotation
- - folder         parent directory of image file on the LabelMe server
+ - folder:         parent directory of image file on the LabelMe server
- - source         user who made annotations
+ - source:         user who made annotations
- - object         an annotated object
+ - object:         an annotated object